Notes on the Geography of Belgium: Mons

 If the steeple seems incompatible with the rest, that's because it's from the 18th century.
 The entrance tunnel has some interesting plaques.

-Here's one, a vestige of someone's imaginary Congo, the one where natives contentedly picked cocoa pods.
+Here's one, a vestige of someone's imaginary Congo, the one where natives contentedly picked cocoa pods so their Belgian friends can enjoy hot cocoa.

 In 1930, of course, the Congo was still Belgian, and the schoolchildren of Mons were presumably taught a francophone version of the White Man's Burden.